 Get clear answers to the most common questions about carbide inserts.
 Learn how to read ISO 1832 insert codes, choose the right chipbreaker and coating, and select inserts for turning and milling applications.
 CNC Tools Depot stocks all leading brands—Sandvik, Kennametal, Iscar, Korloy, Widia, Kyocera, Mitsubishi, and more.

 Carbide inserts are the backbone of modern CNC machining, but choosing the right insert can be confusing.
 This comprehensive FAQ explains everything machinists need to know—ISO insert nomenclature, clearance angles, chipbreaker designs, coatings (CVD vs. PVD), and ISO 513 material groups.
-You’ll learn how to decode codes like CNMG 120408, understand when to use positive vs. negative rake inserts, and match the right grade to your workpiece material, whether it’s steel, stainless steel, cast iron, aluminum, or heat-resistant alloys.
+You’ll learn how to decode codes like CNMG120408, understand when to use positive vs. negative rake inserts, and match the right grade to your workpiece material, whether it’s steel, stainless steel, cast iron, aluminum, or heat-resistant alloys.
 We also compare major brands—Sandvik, Kennametal, Iscar, Korloy, Kyocera, Mitsubishi, Taegutec, and Widia—so you can see what’s standardized and what’s proprietary.
 Whether you’re machining automotive parts, aerospace alloys, die & mold components, or general job-shop work, this guide simplifies insert selection for better performance, tool life, and cost efficiency.
 Explore CNC Tools Depot’s unmatched selection of turning inserts, milling inserts, and grades, all backed by expert technical guidance.

 Carbide inserts are the workhorses of CNC cutting tools.
 Get the insert wrong and you fight chatter, built-up edge, poor surface finish, tool breakage, and wasted cycle time.
 Get it right and you unlock predictable turning and milling performance, longer tool life, and lower cost per part.
 This FAQ distills the essentials—ISO insert nomenclature, chipbreakers, coatings, material groups, and brand nuances—so both engineers and shop-floor machinists can make confident choices.

 Every indexable insert carries a standardized code (ISO 1832).
 Think of it like a license plate: each character tells you something—shape, clearance angle, tolerance class, clamping/chipbreaker style, size, thickness, nose radius, and optionally geometry and material group.
 Understanding these symbols lets you cross-shop brands (Sandvik, Kennametal, Iscar, Korloy, Kyocera, Mitsubishi, Taegutec, Widia, etc.) with confidence.
-ISO

 Let’s decode a common turning insert:

-)C — Shape: 80° rhombic (commonly called an 80° diamond).
+CNMG 12 04 08 (often seen as CNMG 120408)C — Shape: 80° rhombic (commonly called an 80° diamond).

 N — Clearance angle: 0° (negative style; strong edges, double-sided).